liushuyu6666/Algorithm_Insights/Readme.md

 This project is organized into five distinct sections:

 1. **Types**:
    - Represents the category of a question.
+Links of all questions under this type will be provided.
    - While some question types have a strong correlation with specific algorithms (e.g., dynamic programming), others might fall under the same type but require different skills or algorithms.
    - Questions are grouped by their `Type` label.
 Relevant algorithm or skill URLs associated with these questions will be provided.
 Where possible, these URLs should link to the current repository.
    - Note: Some questions might be labeled with multiple `Types`.
 All such labels should be taken into account.